 You can click the button above your Students list, and select students in the drop-down menu.

-You can also tick the boxes next to students, then click the blue pencil icon to select your lesson engagement scale.
+You can also tick the boxes next to students, then click the Bulk action button to select your lesson engagement scale.

 Reporting on Lesson Engagement